 Barcode Generation and Recognition Tutorial

-This tutorial demonstrates how to use Aspose.BarCode for Java to generate a PDF417 barcode image, and then read the barcode in that image.
+This tutorial explains how to use Aspose.BarCode for Java to generate a PDF417 barcode image and then read a barcode from this image.

-For this tutorial, we used Eclipse as the IDE, which is free and could be downloaded at: http://www.eclipse.org/downloads/
+In the task considered in this tutorial, we use Eclipse as an IDE, which is free and could be downloaded here: http://www.eclipse.org/downloads/

 Barcode Generation

-Start Eclipse and create a new Java project.
+1. Start Eclipse and create a new Java project

 Creating a new Java project